Musikverein: Building

+The Golden Hall

 The Great Hall (Großer Musikvereinssaal), also called the Golden Hall (Goldener Saal), is about 49 m long, 19 m wide, and 18 m high.
 It has 1,744 seats and standing room for 300.
 The Scandal Concert of 1913 was given there, and it is the venue for the annual Vienna New Year's Concert.

 The Great Hall's lively acoustics are primarily based on Hansen's intuition, as he could not rely on any studies on architectural acoustics.
 The room's rectangular shape and proportions, its boxes and sculptures allow early and numerous sound reflections.

 The Great Hall originally included a historic pipe organ built by Friedrich Ladegast.
 Its first organ recital was held by Anton Bruckner in 1872.
 The present-day instrument was originally installed in 1907 by the Austrian firm of Rieger Orgelbau, highly esteemed by musicians such as Franz Schmidt or Marcel Dupré, and rebuilt in 2011.

 In 2001, a renovation program began.
 Several new rehearsal halls were installed in the basement.